browzwear/vs-api-documentation/docs/Getting-Started/Development.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-## Multithreaded plugin
+## Multithreaded Plugin

-All API calls should be invoked from main thread only, if your plugin is a multithreaded plugin you can ask Browzwear to perform an operation.
+All API calls should be invoked from the main thread only.
+If your plugin is a multithreaded plugin you can ask Browzwear to perform an operation.

 For example, you can create your own thread that listens to file changes and when that file changes you can ask Browzwear to perform the plugin operation.